 Counsellors are available to assist students with educational and career planning as well as with personal problems.
 Counsellors are assigned alphabetically by last name.

-Appointments can be made with the Student Services Secretary before school, after school, at lunch and at break.
+Appointments can be made with the Student Services Office Administrator before school, after school, at lunch and at break or through the HUB.